HomeMy WebLinkAbout1941-03-24 571

 Mrs. Robert Moore

-Mrs. Edith M. Kelley
+Mrs .
+Edith M. Kelley

 Miss Margaret Kettell

-Miss Margaret Moyes
+Miss Margaret Noyes

-William E. Mulliken
+Public Weighers William E. Mulliken

-Jacob !3ierenbroodspot
+Jacob Bierenbroodspot

-Harold I. Wellington
+Harold I .
+Wellington

 Albert Bieren